ygong10/PokemonGoMap/README.md

 # PokemonGoMap
-Localhost environment for PokemonGo using XAMPP
+Localhost environment for PokemonGo Real-Time Scanner and Heatmap using XAMPP

 Replace credentials.php and database access in main.py with correct credentials for your localhost database.